C++ Exception Types

 Custom Messages with the base std::exception

-In general, we should not be creating basic std::exception objects - we should typically be throwing more specific subclasses.
+However, we should strive to write code that is broadly portable across different environments.
+Also, we should generally not be creating basic std::exception objects anyway - we should typically be throwing objects with more specific types.

 Catching By Reference